 To configure your platform to allow SSO via APIs, you must install the API and SSO App from the Apps & Features area.
 This app allows you to obtain the access codes to call APIs from your platform.

-Begin by logging into your LMS as the Superadmin, then access the Admin Menu from the gear icon in the top right corner.
+Begin by logging into your platform as the Superadmin, then access the Admin Menu from the gear icon in the top right corner.
 In the Admin Menu, press the Add New Apps button.
 Find the Third Party Integrations tab, then choose the API and SSO App from the list in this tab.
 In the app’s row, select the Activate App button.
-Read the information in the pop up box, then press Install Now.
+Read the information in the pop-up box, then press Install Now.

 Once installed, access the Admin Menu, find the API and SSO section, then press the Manage subitem to reach the Settings page.
 On the settings page, you will see three tabs: SSO, API Credentials, and Legacy API.

 This tab allows you to enable the SSO option, which lets you use a specific URL to authenticate users from a third-party system in Docebo using APIs.
 Begin by enabling SSO using the corresponding checkbox in the first section.
 Then, in the next section, insert a unique secret in the SSO field. (for example: !”amenita19!”)

 You can also flag the option to force a non-logged-in user to an external URL.
-If you flag this option, the user must login on another webpage before they can access the LMS.
+If you flag this option, the user must login on another webpage before they can access the platform.
 When this option is flagged, type the External SSO URL to which you will force the non-logged-in users.
 Remember to include the URL protocol when defining the External SSO URLs (ex. http://www.doceboexample.com).